RogerSelwyn/mqtt_discoverystream_ha/README.md

 ## Credits

 - This custom component is based upon the `mqtt_statestream` one from HA Core.
+- Extends the capabilties of the `mqtt_discoverystream` custom integration by `koying`.